tokio-rs/website-next/content/tokio/tutorial/shared-state.md

 there will be contention.
 On the other hand, if the [`basic_scheduler`][basic] is used, then the mutex will never be contended.

-If a synchronous mutex contention becomes a problem, the best fix is rarely to switch to the Tokio mutex.
+If a contention on a synchronous mutex becomes a problem, the best fix is rarely to switch to the Tokio mutex.
 Instead, options to consider are:

 - Switching to a dedicated task to manage state and use message passing.
 - Shard the mutex